Travis

 Note that formatting in body is not preserved.

-Troubleshooting Git Submodules #
+Troubleshoot Git Submodules #

 GitHub Releases executes a number of git commands during deployment.
-For this reason, it is important that the working directory is set to the one for which the release will be created, which generally isn’t a problem, but if you clone another repository during the build or use submodules, it is worth double checking.
+For this reason, it is important that the working directory is set to the one for which the release will be created, which generally isn’t a problem, but if you clone another repository during the build or use submodules, it is worth double-checking.